 Each of these technological developments in auto safety manufacturing and design are not created to help drivers engage in dangerous behaviors, such as drowsy driving or distracted driving.
 Even the most advanced vehicles, like those employing self-driving technology, still must be driven by a human who is alert and paying attention behind the wheel.
 Safety features do not prevent all accidents, but are intended to make driving safer for everyone on the road.

 When you suffer injuries or other damages in a car accident, it is important that you speak with a personal injury and auto accident attorney to gain insight regarding your rights to compensation.
 You may be owed such compensation by the other driver, manufacturers or other negligent parties contributing to the cause of your accident.
-Call the Arizona auto accident attorneys of Cantor Injury Lawyers now at 602.254.2701 for a free, no-obligation consultation about your auto accident case.
+Call the Arizona auto accident attorneys of Hirsch & Lyon Accident Law now at 602.254.2701 for a free, no-obligation consultation about your auto accident case.

 Fill out the form below to recieve a free and confidential intial consultation.